 Few activities are as soothing and relaxing as taking a hot bubble bath.
 Particularly after a long day, a bubble bath of essential oils and soaps is an excellent way to unwind.

 A scented bath bomb can also help you relax, along with a good book, or a face mask.

 If finding the time for a long, relaxing warm bath is difficult, try a shower instead.
 The feeling of hot water and bubbles against your skin still has a relaxing effect.
 Start short, and work up to a long shower.

 Water on your bare skin is healthy.
-It can help for softer skin and stimulating your entire system.
+It can help you have softer skin and stimulate your entire system.